khrissianjoi/CA208/CASE3/OOAnalysisAndDesign/OOAnalysisAndDesign.md

     - Abstraction should not depend upon details.
     - Details should depend upon abstractions.

+    #### Advantages
+    - Loosely coupled increases robustness of the software
+    - Improves flexibility
+    - Raise possibilty of reuse
+    - Without DIP only low level classes can be easily reusable

     #### Violates DIP
     ```C#
     public class BankAccount